 A Hemilaminectomy is recommended when a patient has the following symptoms:

-- Patient has suffered a spinal injury or has been diagnosed with a disease or disorder, which is compressing spinal nerves.
+- The patient has suffered a spinal injury or has been diagnosed with a disease or disorder, which is compressing spinal nerves.
 Tumors of the brain and spine may also compress spinal nerves.

-- Patient is experiencing acute neck pain, numbness in legless, radicular pain, and shooting leg pain because of a pinched nerve or nerves in the spinal cord.
+- Patient is experiencing acute neck pain, numbness in the legs, radicular pain, and shooting leg pain because of a pinched nerve or nerves in the spinal cord.